conormcafee/mitso-marketing/src/pages/what-we-offer/visual.md

   will be video by 2020 (Statista) - most likely because we don’t have time to read anymore.
 text02: >-
-  Powerful imagery and video is vital in helping to establish your brand and to tell your story.
-We have some of the best creatives in the business producing strong and impactful imagery that will differentiate you from competitions and help customers to understand your value proposition.
+  Powerful imagery and video is vital in helping to establish your brand and capturing your customers attention.
+We have some of the best creatives in the business producing strong and impactful video and imagery that will differentiate you from competitions and help customers to understand your value proposition in an instant.
 statementImage: /assets/visual-web-ipad.jpg
 statement: >-
   Powerful visual is fundamental to communicating your service offering in a meaningful and memorable way
 serviceText: >-
-  We work hard to create something special - we’re perfectionists understand where and when to place this material in front or your target audience through targeted digital advertising and promotional campaigns.
+  We work hard to create something special and to use it wisely to attract sales
+  - we’re perfectionists at heart.
+As digital marketing experts, we understand where and when to place visual in front or your target audience through targeted digital advertising and promotional campaigns.
+From drone or animated videos through to corporate photography and video marketing, we cover it all.
 listOfServices:
-  - Service: Video
+  - Service: Video Marketing
-  - Service: Photography
+  - Service: Professsional Photography
-  - Service: Interview preparation and management
+  - Service: 'Interview preparation '
-  - Service: Service 04
+  - Service: Video Production
-  - Service: Service 05
+  - Service: Corporate Photography
-  - Service: Service 06
+  - Service: Video Animation
 ---